A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

-where $\omega_i$ are the large momenta, $\omega_i = p_i^-\sim Q$, in direction $n_i$, and $\Gamma$ are possible Dirac structures.
-Here the operators and the Wilson coefficients are dual-vectors and vectors in the color space.
+The operators and the Wilson coefficients in \eq{OnCompact} are dual-vectors and vectors in the color space.
 We provide a detailed explanation of this notation in \app{Color}.
-The off-shell modes generated via interactions of soft and collinear fields can be integrated out via BPS field redefinition~\cite{Bauer_2002} of the collinear fields to obtain soft Wilson lines in directions $n_i$, such that
+The off-shell modes generated via interactions of soft and collinear fields can be integrated out via BPS field redefinition~\cite{Bauer:2001yt} of the collinear fields to obtain soft Wilson lines in directions $n_i$, such that

 The operator $O^{(0)}_{n}$ now consists solely of collinear fields.
-The full expression of the Wilson lines are given in \eq{WilsonLines}.
+The expression of the Wilson lines for various cases are given in \eqs{WilsonLinesExplicit}{WilsonLinesExplicit2} and in \eq{WilsonLines}.
 Note that the superscript $(0)$ here is unrelated to any loop-expansion and simply denotes that the collinear fields in $O^{(0)}_{n}$ have no Lagrangian interactions (i.e. other than those through the hard scattering and Glauber operators) with the soft fields.

 Next, the forward scattering process between these collinear legs and the soft emissions is mediated by the corresponding operators in the Glauber Lagrangian~\cite{Rothstein:2016bsq}: